anubhavc9/Kubernetes-Artifacts-DevOps-Assignment/README.md

 # Kubernetes-Artifacts-DevOps-Assignment
-A simple dockerized webapp that can be deployed on a local Kubernetes cluster
+A simple Dockerized Flask Web App that can be deployed on a local Kubernetes cluster

 ## Clone the repository on your local machine
 git clone https://github.com/anubhavc9/Kubernetes-Artifacts-DevOps-Assignment.git